BMO Bank: Operations

-BMO is one of the largest banks in the Midwest with over 600 branches and approximately 1,300 ATMs in Illinois, Wisconsin, Indiana, Kansas, Missouri, Minnesota, Arizona, Florida and California.
+BMO is one of the largest banks in the Midwest with over 600 branches and approximately 1,300 ATMs in Illinois, Iowa, Wisconsin, Indiana, Kansas, Missouri, Minnesota, Arizona, Florida and California.
 It is the second-largest Chicago-area bank based on market share, behind JPMorgan Chase, and the second largest US subsidiary of a Canadian bank after TD Bank, N.A. (owned by the Toronto-Dominion Bank).
-BMO is the issuer of the Diners Club cards in United States.
+BMO is the issuer of the Diners Club cards in the United States.

 Headquarters

-BMO is headquartered in a complex of three buildings in Chicago's Loop neighborhood.
+BMO was headquartered in a complex of three buildings in Chicago's Loop neighborhood.
 The original 21-story building was constructed in 1910 at 119 West Monroe Street.
 The entrance to the building is flanked by two bas-relief sculptures of lions, which inspired various iterations of the bank's logo until 2011, along with the bank's mascot character, Hubert the Lion.
 In 1960, a 23-story structure was added to the east with the address of 111 West Monroe.
-In 1974, a second 38-story tower was added to the west with the address of 115 South LaSalle Street.
+In 1974, a second 38-story tower was added to the west, with the address of 115 South LaSalle Street.
 Both additions were designed by the firm of Skidmore, Owings and Merrill and are in the modern style.
 The bank uses the address of the 1960 building.

 In December 2018, the bank announced it would move its headquarters to 14 floors of a 50-story office tower adjacent to Chicago Union Station.
-The bank expects the new BMO Tower to be ready in 2022.
+The new BMO Tower opened in 2022.

 Additionally, notable BMO buildings are located in Milwaukee (BMO Harris Financial Center), at 770 North Water Street, and Indianapolis (BMO Plaza).
 In 2017, the bank began construction of a 25-story BMO Tower at North Water and East Wells, adjacent to its current Milwaukee headquarters.
 The bank expects to occupy 123,000 sqft of the building beginning in December 2019.
 In August 2017, BMO sold the 20-story structure it currently occupies to real estate firm Irgens, which plans to remodel and lease it.